Wed 7 Nov 18

 This year also saw Essex enter the THE World University Rankings by Subject for psychology for the first time, thanks to the size of our thriving PhD student community where we are developing the next generation of researchers.
 We were ranked 201-250 for psychology.

-Executive Dean for the Faculty of Science and Health Professor Graham Underwood said: “I am delighted to see that the very high standard of education and research carried out in our School of Biological Sciences, School of Sport, Rehabilitation and Exercise Sciences and Department of Psychology has been recognised in these prestigious international rankings.
+Executive Dean for the Faculty of Science and Health Professor Graham Underwood said: “I am delighted to see that the very high standard of education and research carried out in our School of Life Sciences, School of Sport, Rehabilitation and Exercise Sciences and Department of Psychology has been recognised in these prestigious international rankings.

 “Excellence in research and an international outlook are at the very heart of our values at Essex and are embedded in our education.”